-For any given population of stars the three main questions regarding the SFR are (i) when did the formation terminate?, (ii) at what redshift does the SFR peak?, and finally (iii) what is the functional form of SFR at high redshift?.
-In this paper we aim to find the answers to these questions with a given set of detections with single ET.
-We define the termination redshift as the redshift where the SFR drops to 1\% of its peak value. \citet{2019ApJ...886L...1V} specifically showed how GW detections from inspiraling binary black holes by third-generation detectors can be used to measure the SFR of massive stars with high precision up to redshifts of $\sim 10$ assuming that all sources come from galactic fields.
-The authors mention that they assumed that the time-delay distribution is the same for all sources at all redshifts and neglected the dependence of the time-delay distribution on the mass and spins of the source. .In order to estimate the redshift of the inspiralling binaries, the authors assume a three-detectors 3G network.
-In this paper we simulate multiple mock populations for compact binaries originating from Pop I+II (field binaries) and Pop III stars using a more realistic distribution of time delay to construct the mock population.
-While estimating the SFR we make no assumptions about the originating population of the compact binary or on the functional form of SFR.
+For any given population of stars, three major questions regarding the SFR are as follows. (i) Firstly, we do not yet know when the star formation of Pop III stars terminated; (ii) secondly, the redshift at which the SFR peaks in unknown; and finally, (iii) the functional form of SFR at high redshift remains to be determined.
+In this paper, we aim to find the answers to these questions with a given set of detections with single ET.
+We define the termination redshift as the redshift where the SFR drops to 1\% of its peak value. \citet{2019ApJ...886L...1V} specifically showed how detections of GWs from inspiraling BBHs by third-generation detectors can be used to measure the SFR of massive stars with high precision up to redshifts of approximately $10$ assuming that all sources come from galactic fields.
+The authors mention that they assume that the time-delay distribution is the same for all sources at all redshifts and neglected the dependence of this distribution on the mass and spin of the source.
+In order to estimate the redshift of the inspiralling binaries, these latter authors assume a three-detector 3G network.
+In this paper, we simulate multiple mock populations for compact binaries originating from Pop I+II (field binaries) and Pop III stars using a more realistic distribution of time delay to construct the mock population.
+While estimating the SFR we make no assumptions about the originating population of the compact binary or about the functional form of the SFR.
 We estimate the parameters of the compact binaries and the SFR with ET as a single instrument.